SumoLogic/sumologic-kubernetes-collection/docs/kube-prometheus.md

 ## Non-default remote write url

-If you aren't using the defaults, either by changing the namespace collection is deployed in or changing the service name, you'll have to do edit `$._config.sumologicCollectorSvc` to point to the correct fluentd service.
+If you aren't using the defaults, either by changing the namespace collection is deployed in or changing the service name, you'll have to do edit `$._config.sumologicCollectorSvc` to point to the correct metadata enrichment service.

+This service can be found under the `metadataMetrics` key in the `sumologic-configmap` ConfigMap.

 ```jsonnet
 local kp =